shubhamsarda00/COL783-Digital-Image-Analysis/Assignment2/README.md

 # Assignment 2

-In the first part of the assignment, we aim to digitally transfer make up from a reference image (with makeup) to a subject image, as described in **digital_face_makeup.pdf**.
-XDoG processing, as described in **XDoG.pdf**, has also been implemented to stylize the image.
+In the first part of the assignment, we aim to digitally transfer make up from a reference image (with makeup) to a subject image, as described in **digital_face_makeup.pdf** (https://ieeexplore.ieee.org/document/5206833).
+XDoG processing, as described in **XDoG.pdf** (https://www.sciencedirect.com/science/article/abs/pii/S009784931200043X?via%3Dihub), has also been implemented to stylize the image.

 Detailed report in **Assignment 2 Report.pdf**